-Thimphu City Guide – Travel to the Land of Happiness
+Thimphu City Guide โ€“ Travel to the Land of Happiness

-Having been stuck up in our homes and workplaces over the greater length of every year, all we need is an escape to unwind and gather a good deal of memories to keep fueling us when we get back to our monotonous schedules.
-Whether you’re someone looking for a place to rejuvenate or a traveler simply in search of heartwarming stories, the Land of Thunder Dragons is the ultimate destination where you can gather knowledge, meet the happiest people on earth and make memories for a lifetime.
+Whether youโ€™re someone looking for a place to rejuvenate or a traveler simply in search of heartwarming stories, Bhutan, also known as the Land of Thunder Dragons is the ultimate destination where you can gather knowledge, meet the happiest people on earth and make memories for a lifetime.
+And this Thimphu City Travel Guide has all the information that you will need to plan a memorable experience in Thimphu, during your Tour to Bhutan.ย

 The Royal Palace of Bhutan